adlrocha/adlrocha.github.io/src/content/til/2024-02-13-linux-hibernate.md

 IdleActionSec=30min
 . . .
 ```
-- Finally, we can configure the delay in seconds for hibernate to kick-in when the system is suspended by editing `etc/systemd/sleep.conf` as follows (in my case 60 mins):
+- We can configure the delay in seconds for hibernate to kick-in when the system is suspended by editing `etc/systemd/sleep.conf` as follows (in my case 60 mins):
 ```diff
 [Sleep]
 #AllowSuspend=yes